Work with BILL webhooks

 The HTTP 200 statusCode informs BILL that the event notification was successfully sent to your notificationUrl.

-In the next set of sections, we list examples of the BILL webhook notification payloads.
+In the next section, we list examples of the BILL webhook notification payloads in the Notification payloads reference.